idio-lang/guide/idio-source/var-val.rst

 There's a small caveat that to avoid one of the infix operators, floating point numbers must have a digit before the decimal place.

-There is no support for non-finite quantities such as *Nan* or infinities.
+There is no support for non-finite quantities such as *NaN* or infinities.

 Characters